FortRise/FortRise/MIGRATION.md

 TFGame.Atlas["MyMod/mytextures"];
 ```

+## Creating an Atlas
+Before, you had to create your own Atlas which means, you had to merge all of the images into one single image, and map its location and
+size in a single xml file.
+This is tedious and not so fun to do.

+There are many tool to autogenerate your Atlas like [cluttered](https://github.com/Terria-K/cluttered) which helps generating an Atlas for
+you.

+Luckily, in FortRise v5.0, there is no need for that.
+FortRise will now generate an Atlas at load times for you.
+When generated, it will
+put into one of the Vanilla Atlas such as Atlas, BGAtlas, MenuAtlas, and BossAtlas depending on where you want to put it.

+To start creating one, you will need to create a folder called `atlas`, `menuAtlas`, `bgAtlas`, or `bossAtlas` in the Atlas folder
+on your mod's content, choose what you only need.

+You can then put an images there like so and you don't need to do much, and that's it.
+Use the
+Vanilla Atlas to look for your textures.

 # Renamed APIs
 These following methods and classes are renamed on v5.0.
 It could be a namespace changed, or causes by full reworked of the APIs.